I have just listened to Ray Dallio‘s book “Principles”.

 h.
 Use evidence-based decision-making tools.

 i.
-Know when it’s best to stop fighting and have faith in your decision-making process.
+Know when its best to stop fighting and have faith in your decision-making process.

 4 Understand That People Are Wired Very Differently